Bentopy: from simple packing to building cellular models

 Set custom cutoff distances

-For models with compartments, fine-tuning the number of water beads in the compartments is crucial for achieving a well solvated model.
+For models with compartments, fine-tuning the number of water beads in the compartments is crucial for achieving a well-solvated model.
 The --cutoff flag controls the minimum distance between solvent and structure beads, allowing you to adjust the water bead placement.
 Increasing the cutoff creates more space around solutes (fewer water molecules), while decreasing it allows tighter packing (more water molecules).
+Additionally, the --solvent-cutoff flag is available to set the minimum allowable solvent–solvent distance over the periodic boundary conditions.

 For large systems, bentopy-render provides several options to manage visualization and analysis: